-- 8.1.
-A pharmacist or pharmacy intern authorized to administer immunizations under this rule may administer epinephrine and diphenhydramine in the management of an acute allergic reaction to an immunization following guidelines issued by CDC. - 8.2.
-A pharmacist or pharmacy intern shall have a readily retrievable emergency response plan as outlined by the CDC, and maintain a readily retrievable emergency kit to manage an acute allergic reaction to an immunization administered.
+- 87.1.
+A pharmacist, or pharmacy intern, or pharmacy technician authorized to administer immunizations under this rule may administer epinephrine and diphenhydramine in the management of an acute allergic reaction to an immunization following guidelines issued by CDC. - 87.2.
+A pharmacist, or pharmacy intern, or pharmacy technician shall have a readily retrievable emergency response plan as outlined by the CDC and maintain a readily retrievable emergency kit to manage an acute allergic reaction to an immunization administered.

-§15-12-9.
+§15-12-98.
 Immunization Training Programs.

-- 9.1.
-The Board shall approve a course or program in immunization administration for that course to be used to meet the qualification requirement of section 4.1.b.
-In order to be approved by the Board, the course or program, at a minimum, shall include practical training and instruction on the following: - 9.1.a. basic immunology, including the human immune response; - 9.1.b. adverse reactions, contraindications, warnings and precautions; - 9.1.c. response to emergency situations, including administration of epinephrine and diphenhydramine; - 9.1.d. storage and handling requirements; - 9.1.e. recordkeeping and reporting requirements, including screening and informed consent documentation; - 9.1.f. proper environment for administration and observation; - 9.1.g. legal and regulatory issues, including, but not limited to, state law and regulations, OSHA compliance, biohazard control, and such other relevant and applicable standards; and - 9.1.h. policies and procedures for establishing and implementing appropriate immunization treatment guidelines. - 9.2.
-A course approved by the Board shall include a minimum of fifteen hours of didactic and practical based components of instruction and training, including self study and live instruction.
-The live instruction shall be a minimum of six hours, and shall include documented and supervised instruction on physical administration of vaccinations.
+- 98.1.
+The Board shall approve a course or program in immunization administration for pharmacists and pharmacy interns or that course to be used to meet the qualification requirement of section 43.1.b.
+In order to be approved by the Board, the course or program, at a minimum, shall include practical training and instruction on the following: - 98.1.a. basic immunology, including the human immune response; - 98.1.b. adverse reactions, contraindications, warnings and precautions; - 98.1.c. response to emergency situations, including administration of epinephrine and diphenhydramine; - 98.1.d. storage and handling requirements; - 98.1.e. recordkeeping and reporting requirements, including screening and informed consent documentation; - 98.1.f. proper environment for administration and observation; - 98.1.g. legal and regulatory issues, including, but not limited to, state law and regulations, OSHA compliance, biohazard control, and such other relevant and applicable standards; and - 98.1.h. policies and procedures for establishing and implementing appropriate immunization treatment guidelines. - 98.2.
+A course approved by the Board for pharmacists and pharmacy interns shall include a minimum of fifteen hours of didactic and practical based components of instruction and training, including self-study and live instruction.
+The live instruction shall be a minimum of six hours and shall include documented and supervised instruction on physical administration of vaccinations. - 8.3 The Board shall approve a course or program in immunization administration for pharmacy technicians to be used to meet the qualification requirement of section 3.3.c.
+In order to be approved by the Board, the course or program, at a minimum shall include practical training and instruction on the following: - 8.3.a. proper technique of drawing up and administering immunizations;